mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 #### The Procedure
 <div class="image-placeholder"><p>Image Placeholder: A diagram or image showing the incision and placement of the catheter.
 The text is quite intimidating, so it'd be good to show the procedure in reasonable detail to allay fears.</p></div>

+<p class="outstanding">Some patients receive tunneled catheters, others are non-tunneled.
+We want to come up with a description of the catheter fitting that is general, then refer the patient to more detailed information in an accompanying guide.</p>

 The placement of the catheter should take about 30 minutes.
 First, an IV line will be started and you will be given medication through your IV line to make you sleepy.
 Your blood pressure, heart rate, breathing, and oxygen levels will be monitored during your procedure.

-Two areas of your body will be numbed with a local anesthetic.
-A small incision (surgical cut) will be made near your collarbone, usually at the base of your neck.
-This incision will be used to gain access to the vein where the catheter will be placed.
+A small area near your collarbone will be numbed with a local anesthetic.
+Depending on the type of catheter recommended for you either one or two small incisions (surgical cuts) will be made near your collarbone, usually at the base of your neck.
+These incisions will be used to gain access to a vein where the catheter will be inserted.

-A second incision will be made on your chest, under your collarbone.
-The catheter will be inserted through this small incision and tunneled under your skin to the first incision.
-The catheter will then be threaded into the vein.
-You may feel a pulling sensation.

-A cuff surrounds part of the catheter that lies in the tunnel.
-This cuff will become anchored in the tunnel about 3 to 4 weeks after your procedure.
-It prevents bacteria from entering the tunnel and traveling up to your vein.
-This decreases your risk of infection and prevents your catheter from falling out.

-The incision near your collarbone will be stitched closed.
+Once the catheter has been inserted into your chest the incisions near will be stitched closed.
 The stitches will be absorbed and will not need to be removed.
 The outside of your incision will be covered with strips of adhesive tape.
 Your catheter will be stitched to your skin at the point where it exits your body so that it will stay in position.
 You will be able to see this thread around your catheter.

 <div class="image-placeholder"><p>Image Placeholder: A diagram or photograph of the catheter in place. </p></div>

 ### After Your Catheter Has Been Inserted
 After your catheter has been inserted you will be monitored in the Surgical Day Hospital for 2-3 hours before being allowed to return to your hotel or apartment.

-<p class="outstanding">Check: You will need to leave the dressings covering the incision near your collarbone in place and dry for 48 hours.
+You will need to leave the dressings covering the incision near your collarbone in place and dry for <span class="outstanding">48 hours</span>.
 You can remove these dressings after two days and can leave the site of the incision open to the air.
 The strips of adhesive tape that cover the incision should be left in place until they start to peel off.
-This should happen about 3 to 5 days after your catheter is inserted.</p>
+This should happen about 3 to 5 days after your catheter is inserted.

 The point where the catheter exits your skin will still need to be covered with a dressing.
 The stitch at this site keeps your catheter in place until the cuff becomes fully anchored.